jcomellas/kvlists/README.md

 pairs in the `List` need not follow the same order that was used in the `Pattern`.

-The wildcard atom `'_'` will match any expression in the nesting level where it was added in the pattern.
+The wildcard atom `'_'` will match any expression at the nesting level where it was added in the pattern.
 Some of the ways in which it can be used are:

 | If you want to match...              | Pattern                  |